Sparse tree-based clustering of microbiome data to characterize microbiome heterogeneity in pancreatic cancer: Formulation of the MFMDM and MFMDTM methods

-In the current work, clustering of samples is achieved through identifying a parsimonious set of parameters which differ across groups, while the rest of the parameters are not cluster-specific.
-To obtain a sparse model that selects informative OTUs or phylogenetic tree nodes, we introduce a binary vector $\boldsymbol{\gamma}$, whose entries indicate whether the corresponding features are useful in discriminating between groups of samples, where
+In the current work, feature selection is achieved by identifying a parsimonious set of OTUs or tree nodes that exhibit differential abundance across groups.
+The rest of the features are not informative regarding the sample clustering, meaning that the corresponding parameters describing their relative abundance are not cluster-specific.
+To obtain a sparse model that selects informative OTUs or tree nodes, we introduce a binary vector $\boldsymbol{\gamma}$, whose entries indicate whether the corresponding features are useful in discriminating between sample groups, where $\gamma_j=1$ if $j$ is an informative feature and $0$ otherwise.
+For simplicity, we use a Bernoulli prior for $\boldsymbol{\gamma}$: $p(\boldsymbol{\gamma}) \propto \prod_{j=1}^d w^{\gamma_j}(1-w)^{1-\gamma_j}$ \citep{GeorMcCu93,MadiYork95}, where $d$ is the total number of features, and the prior probability of a feature being informative is $w$. { In both the MFMDM and MFMDTM models, we select features that are relevant to clustering.
+We consider features not contributing to clustering as ``noise" features, and features facilitating clustering as informative features.}